pambrose/battlesnake-quickstart/README.md

 ## Usage

-A snake defined as a subclass of [AbstractBattleSnake](src/main/kotlin/io/battlesnake/core/AbstractBattleSnake.kt) and implements methods to produce [GameContext](src/main/kotlin/io/battlesnake/core/AbstractGameContext.kt) and [Strategy](src/main/kotlin/io/battlesnake/core/Strategy.kt) objects.
+A snake defined as a subclass of [AbstractBattleSnake](src/main/kotlin/io/battlesnake/core/AbstractBattleSnake.kt) and implements methods to produce [SnakeContext](src/main/kotlin/io/battlesnake/core/AbstractSnakeContext.kt) and [Strategy](src/main/kotlin/io/battlesnake/core/Strategy.kt) objects.

-* The GameContext class is snake-specific.
-An instance is created at the start of every game and provides context between game turns.
+* The SnakeContext class is snake-specific.
+An instance is created at the start of every game for each snake your server is supporting and provides context between game turns.
 * The Strategy specifies responses for Ping, Start, Move, and End commands.

 ## Helpful Tools